Direct Measurement of the Singlet Lifetime and Photoexcitation Behavior of the Boron Vacancy Center in Hexagonal Boron Nitride: Experimental Methods

 \textbf{Acknowledgements}

-We thank Alessandro Restelli at the UMD Joint Quantum Institute for technical assistance regarding electronics in the experiment.
+We thank Alessandro Restelli for technical assistance regarding electronics in the experiment; and Sean Blakley and Kristine Ung for helpful discussions.
 K. Krambrock thanks the Brazilian agencies CNPq and Fapemig for financial support.
 This work is supported by, or in part by, the U.S. Air Force Office of Scientific Research under Grant No. FA9550-22-1-0312 as part of the MURI project Comprehensive Minimally/non-invasive Multifaceted Assessment of Nano-/microelectronic Devices (CoMMAND); the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 2236417; the Laboratory for Physical Sciences Jumping Electron Quantum Fellowship Program under Award No. H9823022C0029; the U.S. Army Research Laboratory under Contract No. W911NF2420143; the Maryland Procurement Office under Award No. H9823019C0220; and the University of Maryland Quantum Technology Center.